Up to list of GNU SETL manuals

 end op;

-Applied to itself (the default!), the above program's output is as follows.
+Applied to itself (the default!), the above program’s output is as follows.
 Note that this output looks sort of OK in HTML and in TeX-based renderings (DVI, whence PDF and PostScript), but is virtually illegible in an info reader.
-This program is of course a mere toy, however, and the gentle reader is referred to David Bacon's thesis, particularly Appendix A, for an example of what can be achieved with a much fussier and more comprehensive pretty-printer:
+This program is of course a mere toy, however, and the gentle reader is referred to dB’s thesis, Appendix A, for an example of what can be done with a much fussier and more comprehensive pretty-printer:

 pgmfile := command_line(1) ? 'texinfo.setl';